Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are VLM Explanation Quality Scores Helpful to Users?

 \subsection{User Study Setup}

-We simulate a real-world setting of a user relying on a VLM assistant when the user cannot directly view the VLM's visual input.
-Human participants assess the accuracy of VLM predictions.
+We design a user study simulating a real-world setting of a user relying on a VLM assistant where the user cannot directly view the VLM's visual input.
+Study participants are tasked with assessing the accuracy of VLM predictions.

 For a visual reasoning question $(\image, \question)$ from the A-OKVQA and VizWiz tasks, participants are shown the question $\question$, the VLM's prediction $\answer$ and explanation $\rationale$, and optionally an explanation quality score $S_\quality(\rationale)$.
 Importantly, participants \emph{cannot see the image $\image$ accompanying the question}.
 Participants have to decide whether they believe the model's answer is correct or incorrect based on the provided context.
 They can also indicate ``unsure'' if they feel the information is insufficient for making a reliable judgment.
 This design helps us measure how presenting different quality scores to a user affects user decision making.
 Figure~\ref{fig:interface} contains an example of how information is presented in our user study interface.